PhaethonPsychis/gagabank/Metaverse Lands Vision Tickets.md

-# Metaverse Lands Vision
+# Metaverse Lands Vision Community Conference

-the three pillars
+# MLV three pillars
 ### The Hub

 ### The Powerbank

 ### The MetaCity

-# The MLV launching event & conference

 # The MLV Decentralized Work Group